adwait1-g/adwait1-g.github.io/awesome_resources.md

 2. [cryptopals.com](http://cryptopals.com) - Best Crypto site I have come across.
 Has programming exercises related to different cryptographic algorithms, different attacks on those algorithms.

 3. [projecteuler.net](https://projecteuler.net/) - If you are into Number Theory, Math, Programming, this is one of the best websites to go to!

+4. [crypto101.io](https://crypto101.io) - It is a introductory course on cryptography available in the form of a book.